 February 17, 2026

-* Training and regular supervision from Educational Psychologists are essential components of the role.
+* Training and regular supervision from

 Instead, the programme suggests that emotional literacy is a skill that can be taught.
 It is not an innate trait that children either have or do not have.
-Through consistent, structured sessions, children can learn to navigate complex social situations.
+Through consistent, structured sessions, children can learn to work through complex social situations.
 This approach reduces the pressure on teachers and creates a more harmonious classroom atmosphere.

 The ELSA programme follows a structured process to ensure that support reaches those who need it most.
 It begins with a referral, usually made by a class teacher or the SENCO.
-This referral identifies specific areas where a pupil is struggling, such as making friends or managing frustration.
+This referral identifies specific areas where a learner is struggling, such as making friends or managing frustration.
 The ELSA then assesses the child to determine the best course of action.

 Supervision is a non-negotiable part of how the programme functions.
 ELSAs must meet regularly with Educational Psychologists to discuss their work.
 This ensures that the interventions remain safe and effective for the children involved.
-It also provides the ELSA with a space to reflect on their own professional development.
+It also provides the ELSA with a space to reflect on their own

 The ELSA curriculum is built around five core areas of development.
 Each area addresses a different aspect of a child's emotional life.
 By focusing on these skills, ELSAs provide a balanced approach to emotional growth.